stappersg/vBook/src/start/configuration/basic.md

 ## vSL : the vSMTP Scripting Language

-End users can easily define the behavior of vSMTP thanks to a simple but powerful programming language, the vSMTP Scripting Language (vSL). vSL is based on three main concepts : `objects`, `actions` and `rules`.
+End users can easily define the behavior of vSMTP thanks to a simple but powerful programming language, the vSMTP Scripting Language (vSL). vSL is based on four main concepts : `objects`, `services`, `actions` and `rules`.

 `Objects` are virtual crates dedicated to manipulating mailboxes, ip addresses etc.
 `Actions` are basically used to call a function.